atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     cmake ../

 .. note::
-    It is possible that you have to supply a specific generator for the configuration, like:
+    CMake does a pretty good job at guessing which generator to use, but some environments require that you supply a specific generator.
+For example, only 64-bit libraries are shipped for Windows, but CMake will generate a 32-bit project by default, resulting in linker errors.
+When generating a Visual Studio project keep in mind to append **Win64** to the generator.
+    The example below shows how to generate a Visual Studio 2015 project.
     ::

         cmake -G "Visual Studio 14 2015 Win64" ..